krasimir/auxilio/README.md

 - - -

 Extension to Google Chrome Developer Tools.
-If you wonder what you can do with it simple open Auxilio tab in DevTools and type *man*.
+If you wonder what you can do with it, simply open Auxilio tab in DevTools and type *man*.

 ## In Google Chrome web store